Deformable-Object-Tracking-HTWG/Report/02_methodology.md

 The task was to analyze whether one of the papers provides a useful approach for our task.
 Therefore, let us first consider the goals for this project:

-1. Target objects of the tracking algorithm are resistance bands, gymnastic balls and smaller soft balls.
+1. Target objects of the tracking algorithm are resistance bands, gymnastics balls and smaller soft balls.
 2. The work is motivated by the need to support physical therapy patients through the monitoring and assessment of correct exercise execution.
 3. Most of the time one of the above mentioned objects is present in the frame.
 We focus more on the quality of tracking than on several objects.
 4. Runtime of the approach is initially secondary.